rajpurkarlab/LymphoML/README.md

-# An Interpretable Computational Method identifies Morphologic Features that Correlate with Lymphoma Subtype
+# An Interpretable Computational Method Identifies Morphologic Features that Correlate with Lymphoma Subtype

 ### Abstract